yubinTW/MERN-backend-create/index.md

 import { FastifyInstance } from 'fastify'
 import { startFastify } from '../server'
-import * as dbHandler from './db' import { ICat } from '../types/cat'
+import * as dbHandler from './db' import { Cat } from '../types/cat'

 describe('Cat API test', () => {
   let server: FastifyInstance